spockthompson/Individual-Stroke-Probability---Machine-Learning-Model/README.md

 Final model was a K-nearest neighbors algorithm with PCA

-Even thought our data set did not have a very high-demention, the KNN with PCA gave the best score overall at 94% I would say this is the best model so far, I know there is a better one to do these predictions and this may be updated in the furture.
+Even though our data set did not have a very high-demension, the KNN with PCA gave the best score overall at 94% I would say this is the best model so far, I know there is a better one to do these predictions and this may be updated in the future.
 As for now the Final model of KNN with PCA will do.